Breaking News | FG Delegation To Visit Ghana Over Nigerian/Ghanaian Traders’ Conflict

 He stated that the delegation would undertake the visit between May 31 and June 1, 2021.

-The News Agency of Nigeria (NAN) recalls that the Nigerian Traders in Ghana had been having issues with Ghanaian Authorities for several years with records of maltreatment, molestation and forceful closure of shops.
+ALSO READ: Appointment of LASU 9th Vice chancellor: Recommendations ‘ll be fully implemented- Sanwo-Olu assures The News Agency of Nigeria (NAN) recalls that the Nigerian Traders in Ghana had been having issues with Ghanaian Authorities for several years with records of maltreatment, molestation, and forceful closure of shops.

 The Ghanaian authorities had imposed regulations and traders were required to pay one million dollars business registration fee and taxes under the regulations.